Consumers on the AWAMOKO Water Supply are advised to CONSERVE WATER until further notice.

 Waitaki Council provides and maintains public toilets, which are located throughout the district next to beaches, parks, walks and other visitor attractions.

-The Waitaki Archive was created and launched in 1987 to recognize a need to protect the valuable documentary material, historic data and records of Waitaki District.
+The Waitaki Archive collects and protects valuable documentary material, historic data and records of the Waitaki District.

-Waitaki Museum tells the stories of the natural and cultural history of the Waitaki District.
+The Waitaki Museum & Archive/ Te Whare Taoka o Waitaki tells the stories of the natural and cultural history of the district.
 It is home to collections of taoka (treasures) dating back to the earliest days of Māori settlement.